 Britain abolishes slavery

-1835 – Saul, an enslaved African American (of General Hamilton), known to have assisted in setting up escapes for others with Levi and Vestal Coffin almost twenty years earlier uses the Underground Railroad to gain his own freedom.
+1835 – Sol, an enslaved African American (of General Hamilton), known to have assisted in setting up escapes for others with Levi and Vestal Coffin almost twenty years earlier uses the Underground Railroad to gain his own freedom.

 Alexandre Edmond Becquerel discovered the photovoltaic effect which explains how electricity can be generated from sunlight.

 First successful surgical operation using anesthesia by William T.G.
 Morton

 Broad Street cholera outbreak in London to be studied by John Snow, shows a clear understanding of Girolamo Fracastoro’s pioneering work on germ theory from 1546.
 Snow is challenging the dominant miasma theory of ‘bad air’ first proposed by Galen.
 Smallpox vaccination in use in Europe, with similar treatments in India dating to 1,000 C.E.

 Dred Scott case

 Charles Darwin Origin of Species; John Brown raid at Harpers Ferry; Louis Pasteur begins to amass evidence to support Germ Theory of Disease

 13th Amendment abolishing slavery in the U.S.